Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available on several sportsbooks.
+Check out the odds, spread and over/under for this matchup posted on different sportsbooks.

 |Favorite